Evaluating sources

 You can use non-scientific material as:

-• Primary source. (archive material, letters, interviews, statistics, newsitems)
+• primary source (archive material, letters, interviews, statistics, news items)

-• Indication of social relevance.
+• indication of social relevance

-• llustration of your point
+• illustration of your point

 More information about evaluating sources